vinitasher/vinitasher.github.io/baby-shower/LADY_WHISTLEDOWN.md

 ## Practice Round — Example Scandal

-Read the following aloud as a short practice scandal and invite each table to discuss and choose `1`, `2`, or `3`.
+Read the following aloud as a short practice scandal and invite each table to discuss and choose `A`, `B`, or `C`.
 Use this to demonstrate timing and the reveal.

 Example scandal (practice):